 When you wake up and immediately let your mind get carried away with your to-do list, you set yourself up to rush through your entire day stressed out.
 Taking even 30 seconds to start with a dynamic yoga pose that connects movement to breath helps mitigate that stress response.

 Your breath builds a bridge between the body, mind and emotions.
 By bringing awareness to your breath and how your body feels, you can cultivate more self awareness, presence and inner peace.

-Deep breathing encourages full oxygen exchange, which can help slow your heart rate and lower or stabilize blood pressure, according to a November 2019 review published in the journal Mindfulness.
+Deep breathing encourages full oxygen exchange, which can help slow your heart rate and lower or stabilize blood pressure, according to a November 2019 review in Mindfulness.
 Mentally, yogic breathing and mindfulness helps you disengaging from distracting thoughts, which can mean a greater sense of calm and improved ability to deal with stress, the review states.

 3. An Improved Sense of Overall Wellbeing

-Cat-Cow pose not only provides a gentle and soothing stretch to your back, shoulders and abdomen, but it also massages your internal organs, promoting health and improved circulation and helping you feel great from the inside out.
+The cat-cow stretch not only provides a gentle and soothing stretch to your back, shoulders and abdomen, but it also massages your internal organs, promoting health and improved circulation and helping you feel great from the inside out.

 There's no one right way to do the posture to reap the benefits.
 In fact, you may receive even more from the pose by moving according to what feels best for your body in the moment.
 It's less about what the pose looks like and more about what it feels like.

-Your movement through Cat-Cow doesn't need to be rigid or structured.
+Your movement through cat-cow doesn't need to be rigid or structured.
 Make the movement your own.
 Add hip or wrist circles, draw one hip toward the same-side shoulder, then switch.
 Or try keeping your eyes closed and move in ways that feel good to your body.